Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/constants.rst

 Tips
 ----

-* Declare variables in alphabetical order.
+* Declare constants in alphabetical order.
 Trust me.
 It's a pain at first, but it saves a huge amount of time down the road, especially for large models.
-* Designate a section in your file for variable declarations, as is done in the :doc:`introductory example <./quickstart>`
+* Designate a section in your file for constant declarations, as is done in the :doc:`introductory example <./quickstart>`
-* Align all of your variable declarations in a pretty, grid like fashion.
-Again, a pain at first, but a big time saver
+* Align all of your constant declarations in a pretty, grid like fashion.
+Depending on preference, these may or may not line up with variable declarations (I usually do not bother with this)
-* Use the keyword names during variable declarations.
+* Use the keyword names during constant declarations.
 Takes extra space, but is a massive boost to readability and intrepretability
-* Declare one variable on one single line with no breaks, no matter what style guides tell you.
+* Declare one constant on one single line with no breaks, no matter what style guides tell you.
 Again, this is a significant boost to readability
 * Do not skimp out on the description field, it is extremely helpful